pellepelster/solidblocks/doc/content/rds/ansible/runbooks/cluster.md

 ### Trigger a backup

 When the failover process is done, PostgreSQL internally creates a new [timeline](https://www.postgresql.org/docs/current/continuous-archiving.html#BACKUP-TIMELINES) to be able to track changes from that point onward.
 This ensures that previous Write-Ahead Log (WAL) data isn’t overwritten.
-Because the latest backup was created on the old node with the previous timeline, we need to trigger a new backup, so the backup repository knows the latest timeline
+Because the latest backup was created on the old node with the previous timeline, we need to trigger a new backup, so the backup repository knows the latest timeline.
+See also the [role documentation](../cluster#wal) for an in depth explanation

 On the new primary trigger a backup